voidshard/igor/README.md

     A task is a single OS command to be run, and belongs to a layer.
 It includes
     - custom environment data to set before running (the igor Job, Layer and Task IDs are automatically included in the task environment before launch)
-    - space for a task result
+    - space for a task result that can be set by the user
-    - records about retries and what daemon is running the task (if any)
+    - records about retries / attempts / statistics etc

 * Worker